 There was a reliquary box at Gwytherin called the Arch Gwenfrewi, drawn at the chapel site by Edward Lhuyd in 1668 which also indicates the importance of Gwytherin as an early pilgrimage destination dedicated to what must have been a very important female saint.
 The Arch (‘chest’ in Welsh), a rare link to the past, was all but destroyed by a priest selling off parts of it as relics, with only a few pieces surviving.
 Indeed, a piece was still described as being here until relatively recently, later disappearing.
 The drawing by Lhuyd is also preserved in the Bodleian.

 The stones that now reside in the church form some of the few remaining links to the chapel site and Gwenfrewi’s Chapel.
 The gravestone now in the wall by the altar was at one time recorded as having been placed over Gwenfrewi’s grave at a much earlier period.
-A recent PhD dissertation by James Ryan Gregory traces the stones and the history of the site using all medieval documents available: this work is the most thorough investigation to date and a copy of it has been kindly gifted, to be kept in the church.
+A recent PhD dissertation by James Ryan Gregory along with Sally Hallmark's MA Thesis (see below) trace the stones and the history of the site using all medieval documents available: these are the most thorough academic investigations to date and copies have been kindly gifted, to be kept in the church.